muke24/Alert-Detector/README.md

 - Magnetometer: MMC5883 (on PCB)
 - Motor controller: TMC6300-LA (Might be changed on PCB if no stock is available)

+M2 screws used.

 ----------------------------------------

-Other:

-Yes I kept the bottom two edge LED's unlike the original in NFSMW.
-I will leave turn these off via code, but they are kept so that the device can use these LED's if the orientation of the device is upside-down.
+TODO:

+- Remove wire tray from "15" model and rename that to "16".
+(It was added to test things before I got a PCB manufactured, but even the tray was never used, so will need to fix that up)
+- Code haptics and knob control for the motor
+- Code LED's
+- Code the magnetometer (merge the MMC5883 with the built-in 6 axis IMU on the Waveshare device to create a 9-axis IMU so that compass will work accurately)
+- Code other Waze alerts and subtypes
+- Code user settings so that brightness / selected alerts / ect can be modified

 Things I have not personally tested on this model yet:
-I have not yet manufactured a PCB yet.
+I have not yet manufactured a PCB.
 I have not tested or coded the motor functionality.
 The motor will be used for haptics, and knob rotation feedback and selecting options such as changing alerts, brightness ect (not coded yet but you get the idea).
 LED's have not yet been tested.

+I do not want touch functionality, touch only exists to detect button presses.
+A mini touch screen makes no sense on a device made for use in a car to specifically reduce the need to even look at the Waze app for alert info.

 I did make a different version with different parts.
 It was ugly and no model was made for it, but functionally it worked entirely (encoder worked, LED's worked and would flash at a speed dependant on how far the closest alert was, GUI was functional but showed no colour and was ugly, the arrow pointed at the closest police alert, speaker made OG NFSMW radar sounds which also played repeatedly dependant on how far the closest alert was).
-This can be found in the "Old" folder, but its very messy and unorganised.
-I've provided Google Drive links with videos of it working with real alerts.
+This can be found somewhere in the "Old" folder.
+I've provided Google Drive links with videos of the old version working with real alerts.

 ----------------------------------------